Skip to main content

 Scaling changes may trigger provisioning of additional replicas.
 Plan for a short warm-up period where new replicas come online.

-6) Delete an endpoint
+Delete endpoint

 Deletes an endpoint permanently.